 Problems, Challenges & Potential of Tourism

-With so many attractions, the position of Yemen in tourism industry is still underestimated.
-The reasons certainly lie in an unfavorable image of a dangerous country that media have incorrectly attached to Yemen.
+With so many attractions, the position of Yemen in the tourism industry is still underestimated.
+The reasons certainly lie in an unfavourable image of a dangerous country that media have incorrectly attached to Yemen.
 It is important to know that anything can happen to tourists in most other countries as well.

-However, Yemeni government takes care of all visitors and do not permit access to any region where the travelers could be endangered.
+However, the Yemeni government takes care of all visitors and do not permit access to any region where the travelers could be endangered.
 With the tourists’ permissions authorities carefully follow the travelers as they discover various parts of the country.

 Of course, a lot should be done for the preservation of the sites, as many of them are falling into decay.
 This is however in many places difficult due to the lack of interest, financing and due to the unstable political situation.

 Another burden of the Yemeni wilderness is pollution.
-This can only be improved through educational process and is a long term project.
+This can only be improved through the educational process and is a long term project.

-With respect to tour agencies one of the current challenges is the fact that there are often big differences in prices and the quality of services, which reflects still loose tourist policies.
-While only a few tour agencies managed to fulfill various rigorous conditions to get registered, they did not achieve any advantage against the non-registered ones or against people who offer cheaper tourist services right on the street although illegally and without a permit.
+With respect to tour agencies, one of the current challenges is the fact that there are often big differences in prices and the quality of services, which reflects still loose tourist policies.
+While only a few tour agencies managed to fulfil various rigorous conditions to get registered, they did not achieve any advantage against the non-registered ones or against people who offer cheaper tourist services right on the street although illegally and without a permit.
 Such cheaper services are however a double-edged sword as they are often of worse quality and the final price is usually higher than agreed.